-Research is showing that physical exercise improves mood, memory, attention, creativity, and learning and reduces depression, age-related decline, and the risk of dementia and Alzheimer’s.
+Research shows that physical exercise improves memory and thinking skills, mood and creativity, and learning while reducing depression, age-related decline, and the risk of dementia and Alzheimer’s.

-The Alzheimer’s Research Center is advocating exercise as one of the best weapons against the disease.
-Exercise protects your hippocampus, the part of your brain which governs memory and spatial navigation, the first things to go with Alzheimer’s.
+Science is recommending exercise as a way to prevent Alzheimer’s.
+Exercise protects your hippocampus, the part of your brain which governs memory and spatial navigation, the first thing to degrade with Alzheimer’s.
 A recent Finnish study with twins showed exercise to reduce dementia risks even over genetics.
 Even babies of mothers who exercised during pregnancy are born with more mature brains.
-So much evidence is accumulating that physical exercise is the miracle potion for getting and keeping your brain healthy at any age.
+So much evidence is accumulating that physical exercise is the miracle potion for getting and keeping your brain and body healthy at any age.

 How Much Exercise Is Enough?

 The exact amount or intensity of the exercise required has yet to be determined, but it appears that the minimum is thankfully low and studies have shown that modest amounts of exercise yield positive results.
 In fact, even strength training can have lasting cognitive benefits.
 Research has confirmed that walking just 72 blocks (roughly 6 miles) a week can enhance brain function.
 In general, exercise improves the connectivity of brain circuits, increases gray matter (actual neurons), combats and reverses the brain shrinkage associated with aging, increases performance on cognitive tasks, and shields you from stress and depression.

 How Exercise Boosts Your Brain